CaptainProton42/SphereScaper/README.md

 ### Step 3: Subdivide Faces

 We are currently facing one problem: Our result should be a *quad* mesh.
-That is, a mesh consisting only of faces with four corners.
+That is, a mesh consisting only of faces with four edges.
 But there are still some triangles left in our current mesh.
 Luckily, triangles can easily subdivided into three smaller quads as illustrated in figure 3.
 In the same way, the already existing quads can be subdivided into four smaller quads as well.
 By doing this, we thus end up with a mesh consisting *only* of quads.

 {{ site.beginFigure }}
 <img src="assets/subdivide_quad.png" width="10%"><span style="padding-left:20px"></span><img src="assets/subdivide_tri.png" width="10%">